reframejs/reframe/readme.md

    That way, we manage to keep the glue code to a tiny ~500 lines of code.

 3. **Flexible stack** -
-   Reframe assembles a flexible stack:
-   You can configure your app to have a frontend only (aka static site), a frontend + backend (aka SSR app), a backend only (aka old-school app with plain old HTML), or a frontend + backend + database/ORM (aka full-stack app).
+   You can configure your app to have a frontend only (aka static site), a frontend + backend (aka SSR), a backend only (aka old-school app with plain old HTML), or a frontend + backend + database/ORM (aka full-stack).
-   Also, it is easy to later remove/add a backend, frontend, or database/ORM to an existing app.
+   It is easy to later remove/add a backend, frontend, or database/ORM to an existing app.

-Some benefits of Reframe's flexibility:
+Some benefits of that flexibility:

 **Take Over Control** -
 You can eject and take control over Reframe parts